aprilsikes/promisify/README.md

 # Promise Exercise

 There are two files in the callback directory: concat.js and copy.js.
+NOTE: do not change them, work in the exercise directory.
 As their name entail, one file copies the content of a js file and the other concatenates multiple js files together into the build directory.

-Step by step, use promises to remove all callbacks and destroy the pyramid of doom!
+Step by step, through the exercises, use promises to remove all callbacks and destroy the pyramid of doom!

 ## Usage

-Check out the callback directory and look at the files.
-Notice the "callback hell".
+Check out the callback directory and look at the files (do not modify, just notice the "callback hell").

 Now `cd` into the exercise directory and modify each js file at a time following the instructions below.

 Run by typing `node 00.js` in the terminal.

-You have successfully modified the file if your terminal logs the correct copied or concatenated js files:

-copy -

-    function hello() {
-      console.log("hello world");
-    }

-concat -

-    function hello() {
-      console.log("hello world");
-    }
-    alert('I print')
-    var lib = require('lib/lib.js')

-    lib.success()
-    var error {
-      errors: "none",
-    }

 ## Exercise

-### Copy.js

 ### 00